akash-10-23/Smart-Parking-System/README.md

 # Smart-Parking-System

-- Portal for online booking of the parking Slots implemented using the MERN stack and Google APIs.
+- Portal for online booking of the parking slots.
-- Includes parking facility for the electric vehicles too .
+- Includes charging facility for the electric vehicles too.
-- Optimized Algorithm for the best user experience .
+- Land owners can give their lands to create new parking area.